|

 Stopping Processes

-You can use the Responding property to determine if the user interface of a
+You can use the Responding property to determine if the user

-response from the interface.
+is no response from the interface.
 This property is useful if you need to force a frozen

 application to close.